ciareis/bypass/README.md

 //Instantiates a DemoService class
 $service = new DemoService();

-//Consumes the service using the Bypass URL
+//Configure your service to access Bypass URL
 $response = $service->setBaseUrl($bypass->getBaseUrl())
   ->getPdf();